 He, unfortunately, did not return my requests for comment, so I suppose Spicer's take on wax museums is a mystery that can never be solved.

-In the very elevator on the way out, the attendant asked the crowd what their favorite part of the museum was.
+In the very elevator on the way out, the attendant asked the crowd what their favourite part of the museum was.

 “Trump!” a girl, who was maybe 12, exclaimed, as if she was saying a dirty word.

 "OK then," the attendant replied, deadpan.
 The girl and her friends giggled maniacally.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.